 For some writers, an idea container is as simple as a tiny notepad in a pocket or purse.
 It could be a deck of index cards.
 I have a friend who twines elaborate doodles around her ideas, artfully written into a leather-bound journal that is always with her.

 Those who are tech savvy might prefer a phone or tablet with a note-taking app, such as GoogleKeep, EverNote, or Microsoft OneNote.
-Another friend of mine sends text messages to herself with reminders of her ideas.
+The good folks at Cloudwards have a helpful article on the best note-taking apps where you can learn more.
+Another friend of mine simply sends text messages to herself with reminders of her ideas.

 In a pinch, whatever is close and available may become your idea container . . . which often isn’t a safe or effective tactic.
 We have all heard stories of geniuses scribbling world-changing ideas on napkins in restaurants.
 Those napkins can be so easily tossed.
 The ideas might as well have not been recorded in the first place.